PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 - **percent** [in] The percentage at which the low charge alarm will trigger in percent, from 1% to 100%.
 If zero, triggering of the alarm is disabled and any existing low charge alarm is cleared.

+Alarm handling differs by board revision:
+- V1 (LC709204F): low-charge status follows gauge behavior.
+- V2 (MAX17260): low-charge status is latched until explicitly cleared.
+Use `setBatteryLowChargeAlarm(0)` to clear, then set a non-zero threshold to re-arm.

 #### Return

 Returns [Result](./result.md#enum-class-result)::`Ok` if the battery low charge alarm was set successfully; returns a value other than [Result](./result.md#enum-class-result)::`Ok` if not.